-Given the likelihood that Massachusetts will pass a Lodging Tax bill at some point after January 1, many homeowners are wondering how to proceed with their bookings in the meantime.
+Given the likelihood that Massachusetts will pass a Lodging Tax bill soon, many homeowners are wondering how to proceed with their bookings in the meantime.
 Should they inform their past guests about the tax?
 If so, how and when?
 Should they price their homes any differently given this significant new tax?
 Should homeowners absorb some or all of the tax themselves rather than pass it all along to their guests?

 We will address the issues of pricing in a future post, but here are some suggestions about contacting your past guests to inform them about the proposed tax.

 Reaching out to your past guests – and even anyone who may have inquired about your home recently – is a courtesy to let them know that any lease signed prior to the passing of the tax would not have to include a tax, even if the date of the tenancy or collection of the funds occurs after the passing of the tax bill.
 So if your guests are planning to return to the Cape or Islands next season, they might want to consider booking earlier than usual to avoid the tax.

 How do we recommend you inform your guests?

 Here’s sample template of an email you could send:

 Subject line: Have you made your 2019 vacation plans yet?

 We so enjoyed having you and your family stay at our home last summer.
 We are writing to let you know that our rental availability and prices for 2019 are now posted online, and we are taking reservations for the upcoming season.